 Open Data Initiatives

 Environmental Health is providing access through the City's data portal, DataSF, to diverse city data to help visualize complex changes in the social, economic and physical environments most important to health and land use.
 The goal of the open data initiative is to make our community more informed, connected, and to support citizen engagement with government.
+Our open data initiatives are a partnership with the Mayor's Office of Innovation.

 Environmental Health Regulatory Data

-Sustainable Communities Index (SCI) Indicators
+Sustainable Communities Index (SCI)

 Transportation Safety Data